EdwinVW/dapr-traffic-control/README.md

 1. For storing the state of a vehicle, the **state management** building-block is used.
 Redis is used as state store.
 1. Fines are sent to the owner of a speeding vehicle by email.
 For sending the email, the Dapr SMTP **output binding** is used.
 1. A Dapr **input binding** for MQTT is used to send simulated car info to the TrafficControlService.
 Mosquitto is used as MQTT broker.
 1. The FineCollectionService needs credentials for connecting to the smtp server.
 It uses the **secrets management** building block with the local file component to get the credentials.
+It also uses secrets management to retrieve a license-key for the FineCollectionCalculator component it uses.

 Here is the sequence diagram again, but now with all the Dapr building-blocks and components: